 Today, Geraldine and Dominique are thriving, and they continue to work with and benefit from Bread for the City’s programs.
 Geraldine even gives back as a volunteer.
 In 2015, she received a Good Hope Award in recognition of her dedicated service to Bread for the City.

 Bread for the City opened its current Southeast Center at 1640 Good Hope Road SE in 2002, and it reached full capacity within a matter of months.
-Today, our 9000 SF facility provides food, clothing, comprehensive social services, and legal advice and representation through nearly 52,000 client visits each year.
+Today, our 9000 SF facility provides food, clothing, comprehensive social services, and legal advice and representation through more than 100,000 client visits each year.
 The demand for our services continues to outpace capacity.
 We need a new Southeast Center.

 In the Anacostia community (where our SE Center is located) poverty is three times higher than the rest of Washington, DC.
 BFC’s programs already help individuals and families facing challenge to find and maintain stability with dignity … but more work needs to be done.